Net Zero 2040: Sustainable eating and low-carbon meals

 A triple challenge

-"We are facing a triple challenge: continuing to produce the food we need while addressing the twin threats of climate change and nature loss.
+"We are facing a triple challenge: meeting the food and nutritional needs of people while addressing the twin threats of climate change and nature loss.
 There is a huge opportunity for food businesses like Sodexo to help address this challenge by enabling people to make healthier, sustainable food choices."

 wwf-logo_reg_72dpi